emeraldhost/documentation/en/gameserver/euro-truck-simulator-2/add-mods.md

 description: Step-by-step instructions on how to install and activate Steam Workshop and external mods on a Euro Truck Simulator 2 server.
 ---

-# Install and activate mods (Steam Workshop and external) on a Euro Truck Simulator 2 server
+# Install and activate mods (Steam Workshop and external) on your Euro Truck Simulator 2 server

 ## Add Steam Workshop mods